-2. Not Enough Counter Space – you need to ensure that you are not sacrificing precious counter space for other design elements on your kitchen remodel.
+2. Not Enough Counter Space - you need to ensure that you are not sacrificing precious counter space for other design elements on your kitchen remodeling project.
 You may think you don’t need that much space on a regular basis, but think about the big picture.
 You may be hosting dinner parties or holiday gatherings, and you want to have as much space as you possibly can, to accommodate this.
 Aside from having more space for hosting, you can do more with large countertop surfaces, even when they are not being utilized for cooking.
 Countertops don’t have to be purely functional.
 They can contribute to your design element and be a focal point in your kitchen.
-With the various materials that are available for your countertops — like marble, granite, or ceramic tile — your choice in materials will give your kitchen, a completely different look and feel.
+With the various materials that are available for kitchen countertops-- like marble, granite, or ceramic tile -- your choice in materials will give your kitchen, a completely different look and feel.

 4. Having an Unrealistic Budget - so you want your house to look like it’s from “MTV Cribs,” but you want to get that on a shoestring budget.
 It’s probably not going to happen.
 You need to be realistic with what you can afford.
 If your tastes are larger than your wallet, it might be a good idea to wait on the renovation if it is not a necessity right now.
 Start putting the money aside today, and revisit your plans when you are ready.
 On the other hand, if you do have a nice chunk of change set aside, you still need to be realistic about what the entire project will cost you.